 For upper floors (intermediate floors), designers and engineers must observe our Tolerance requirements, for levelness of floors.
-Please refer to the Tolerances.
+Please refer to the 'Tolerances' section for further guidance.

-There may be an instance where a joist might be designed to meet permissible deflections with a relevant British Standard; however, our tolerance requirements will take precedence.
+There may be an instance where a joist might be designed to meet permissible deflections with a relevant British Standard; however, our Tolerances requirements will take precedence.